 Drugs (illicit): Sanctions will be imposed by the appropriate judicial body.
-Possible sanctions assignment include, but are not limited to: a fine of \$500, assignment to community service hours, notification of parents, drug testing, probated suspension, time-frame suspension, or expulsion.
+Possible sanctions include, but are not limited to: a fine of \$500, notification of parents, drug testing, suspension, or expulsion.
 (See The University Judicial Code section).

 LEGAL SANCTIONS

 Alcohol: Minors convicted in the criminal court system of possession or consumption of alcoholic beverages may be subject to fines, suspension of drivers license, community service and a mandatory alcohol education class.
 Convictions for providing to minors may subject individuals to fines and a jail term of up to one year.
 Convictions for driving while intoxicated may subject individuals to up to \$2000 in fines and a jail term of up to six months for a first offense.
 Fines and jail terms escalate after the first conviction.